alteregocamila/hiring_coders_vtex/Desafio_JavaScript_basic_Validador_de_CPF/README.md

-# "Semana 2 - JavaScript básico"
+# "Week 2 - JavaScript"

 In this section we learned how to build a personal document validator using JavaScript.